NEON & CONCRETE — Story #07

-“Wouldn’t be right any other way,” I step and stand as he launches the guide-stick out across the desolate landscape and the drones buzz after it.
+“Exactly, wouldn’t be right any other way,” I step and stand as he launches the guide-stick out across the desolate landscape and the drones buzz after it.

-“You…” I stumble backwards and down onto one knee, trying to catch my breath, trying to understand what I’ve just been told, trying to see her smile one last time, trying to remember her laughter, trying to think of her unconditional love, trying to hold onto some light.
+“You…” I stumble backwards and down onto one knee trying to catch my breath, trying to understand what I’ve just been told, trying to see her smile one last time, trying to remember her laughter, trying to think of her unconditional love, trying to hold onto some light.

-“Yes, me, Lucy,” he says, pulling off his body armour, his gloves, striding toward me while beating his bare chest.
+“Yes, me, Lucy,” he says, pulling off his body armour, his gloves, striding toward me beating his bare chest.
 “Who else do you think they’d trust with killing the daughter of the Acid Commando, just to teach her a lesson?
 Who do you think they came to?
 Of course, it was me, Lucy, and now you’re going to go the same way and I’m going to love every fucking minute of it.”

-He launches forward, fists raised, jaw pulsing, bad, bad craziness in his eyes but he thinks too much of himself and too little of me, the way he always did.
-One step, two steps, he’s on me and I fall to my side from my low position and in a flash I scissor my legs against his.
-He’s down in an instant, his face hits the dirt, hands out in front of him, I spin around, using my legs to knot against his and I’m on his back pulling his head back before he can blink.
+He launches forward fists raised, jaw pulsing, bad, bad crazy in his eyes but he thinks too much of himself and too little of me, the way he always did.
+One step, two steps, he’s on me and I fall to my side from my low position and in a flash scissor my legs against his.
+He’s down in an instant, his face hits the dirt, hands out in front of him, I spin around, using my legs to knot against his and I’m on his back pulling the head back before he can blink.
 He tries to scream something, but the blade of the scalpel is out of my pocket, in my hand and across his throat before he can mutter a sound.

-My legs are locked and I’m screaming into the blue dawn while tearing his head back by his hair, hearing the popping and ripping of skin and bone and cartilage, a fan of blood shooting out in front of me as his gurgles and sputters and spits of blood pour out before us.
+My legs are locked and I’m screaming into the blue dawn and tearing his head back by his hair, hearing the popping and ripping of skin and bone and cartilage, a fan of blood shooting out in front of me from as his gurgles and sputters and spits of blood pour out before us.

-The light rises through the skeletal skyscrapers, washing me in its orange hues, the past cascading down in my mind — that world, that buried history slowly falling into a place where I can put it to rest.
+The light rises through the skeletal skyscrapers, washing me in its orange hues, the past cascading down in my mind, that world, that buried history slowly falling into a place where I can put it to rest.
 Moving out of that dark place where it would creep and haunt, into a new place, where I can let it be, where one day, I might be able to look at it and smile.